meysius/docs/docker/README.md

 - A kubernetes cluster consists of one master and multiple nodes
 - Each node is a VM that can run different set of containers
 - A master is a VM with softwares installed to manage nodes
-- By default master decides what node should run a container
+- By default master decides what node should run what containers
-- Deployments then will translate into passing a new desired state to master and master contineously tries to meet the desired state.
-This is called declarative deployment and is an alternative to imperative deployment which is what we have been doing before
+- Master keeps a record of its current state, and a desired state
+- Changes to a cluster, including deploying a newer version of an image, can be done imperatively or declaratively
+- Declarative is telling cluster to change its desired states (possibly by passing a new yaml file that updates some existing configurations) - This is always prefered
+- Imperative is telling cluster to make a specific change
 - In dev env we use `minikube`, in production AWS EKS, Google GKE
-- minikube -> create and run kubernetes cluster in your dev env
+- `minikube` create and run kubernetes cluster in your dev env
-- kubectl -> interacts with kubernetes cluster: what containers each node is running
+- `kubectl` interacts with kubernetes cluster and tells it what to do or run
 - kubernetes expects all images to already been built. so make sure they are pushed to docker hub
-- we need to make one config file per object
-- An object is a thing that exists in a kubernetes cluster.
-- An object has a kind: Pod, StatefulSet, ReplicaController, Service, etc
-- Each API version defines a different set of object kinds we can use
-  - for example v1 has: componentStatus, Endpoints, Namespace, configMap, Event, Pod
-- Pod is an object that runs one or more closely related containers that has to be deployed and operate together (only used in dev not prod)
-- Deployment is an object that runs (and constantly watches) one or more identical pods (good for dev and prod)
-- Service is an object that sets up networking in a cluster.
-This object could be of four different sub types:
-  - ClusterIP: Exposes a set of pods to other objects inside the cluster (not exposed to outside world)
-  - NodePort: Exposes a set of pods to the outside world (only good for dev purposes)
-  - LoadBalancer: Legacy way of getting network traffic into a cluster
-  - Ingress: Expose a set of services to the outside world (make sure you are using kubernetes/ingress-nginx)
-    - To setup, follow instructions on the repo
-- Volume is an object that is tied to a specific Pod and is used to persist data. this is not good because if pod dies, data dies with it
-- PersistentVolumeClaim is an object used by dbs to persist data, and is not tied to the database's pod
-- Secret is an object used to store sensitive env variables
-- Nodes will have something called kube-proxy which manages inbound and outbound traffic to the node.
+- When forming a clusture, it is usually not important how many nodes this cluster will have
+- minikube only runs one node for you in development, but when going to production you can have more
+- What is important is a kubernetes cluster consists of multiple objects working alongside eachother
+- We declare objects with config files
 - Feed a yaml config to our cluster:
 ```bash
 $ kubectl apply -f <yaml_config>